Gael-Lopes-Da-Silva/gael-lopes-da-silva/README.md

 ---

-- 🌱 I’m currently learning: the c programming language, to use Nim proprely.
+- 🌱 I’m currently learning: the c programming language.
-- ⚙️ I'm currently working on: my portfolio, some test in Nim.
+- ⚙️ I'm currently working on: my portfolio.
-- 📖 My loved language: 👑 Nim
+- 📖 My loved language:  ⌨️ c,  🐍 python
 - ⚡ Fun fact: The more you pedal more faster and the less you ride more slower.